zcash/zcash/kmd/mac/verus-cli/README.txt

 lib*.dylib - assorted dynamic libraries, dependencies needed by fetch-params.sh, komodod and/or komodo-cli

 Command line tools are run from the terminal.
 You can launch the terminal on a Mac by using the Finder, selecting Applications and from that select Utilities, finally selecting Terminal from the Utilities folder.

-Change to the directory you extraced the verus-cli into in the terminal by typing the cd command: cd ~/Downloads/verus-cli
+You will need to switch to the directory you extracted the verus-cl into.
+If you extracted it in the Download folder then the change directory command is cd ~/Downloads/verus-cli
-For example, if you extracted it directly in the Downloads directory.

-The first time on a new system you will need to run ./fetchparams.sh before using komodod or verusd.
+The first time on a new system you will need to run ./zcash-fetch-params before using komodod or verusd.

-Run ./verusd to launch komodod, and use ./verus to run commands such as:
+Run ./verusd to launch komodod, and use verus to run commands such as:
 ./verus stop
 Which signals komodod (if it is running) to stop running.